MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 If the Migration API was unable to resolve a user using the login provided in the UserGroup.xml and no System ID is provided, then:

-1. This user will be replaced by “System Account” in the associated metadata within the package ( author, editor etc.).
+1. This user will be replaced by “System Account” in the associated metadata within the package (author, editor etc.).
 1. A warning will be reported in the ImportLogs –  “Failed to ensure user 'user@contoso.com'”

 If the migration API was unable to resolve a user using the login provided in the UserGroup.xml and the System ID is provided (which is the SID for the user in the on-premises AD), then:

 1. A new deleted user with the provided login and SystemId is created and is used in the associated metadata within the package.
-1. A warning will be reported in the ImportLogs- “Failed to retrieve user 'user@contoso.com' attributes from the SiteUsers; falling back to passed in values”
+1. A warning will be reported in the ImportLogs- “Failed to retrieve user 'user@contoso.com' attributes from the SiteUsers; falling back to pass in values”

 ## Appendices